theNestruo/z80-asm-meter-vscode/README.md

 * [`z80-asm-meter.syntaxFeature.lineSeparator`](vscode://settings/z80-asm-meter.syntaxFeature.lineSeparator): Adjusts the line separator to match the syntax of the assembler:
     * `disabled` (default): Does not allow multiple instructions on a single line.
+    * `backslash`: Use backslash (`\`) to have more than one instruction on a line.
+This behaviour matches some assemblers such as SPASM-ng.
+This is the default value when the main syntax of the assembler is set to `spasm-ng`.
     * `colon`: Use colon (`:`) to have more than one instruction on a line.
     * `pipe`: Use pipe (`|`) to have more than one instruction on a line.
 This behaviour matches some assemblers such as tniASM.
 This is the default value when the main syntax of the assembler is set to `tniasm`.